Guymon, Oklahoma: Geography

 Located on the High Plains of the central Oklahoma Panhandle, Guymon sits 122 mi north of Amarillo, Texas, and 120 mi west-northwest of Woodward.
 Optima National Wildlife Refuge, Optima Lake, and the state-run Optima Wildlife Management Area lie roughly 16 mi to the east along the North Canadian River.
 Guymon sits at an elevation of 3124 ft.
 According to the United States Census Bureau, the city has a total area of 7.3 sqmi, of which 7.3 sqmi are land and 0.04 sqmi (0.27%) is covered by water.

 Climate

-Guymon has a semi-arid steppe climate with hot summers and cool winters.
-BSk is the Köppen Classification of the climate.
+Guymon has a cool semi-arid climate (Köppen BSk) with hot summers (July mean maximum temperature of 93 °F) and cold though extremely variable winters (January mean minimum of 21 °F).
+Precipitation ranges from 0.5 inch in January to 3.5 inch in July.
+Snowfall peaks at 3.9 inch in February.